Psychology: 1900–1949

-Functional periodicity, the belief women are mentally and physically impaired during menstruation, impacted women's rights because employers were less likely to hire them due to the belief they would be incapable of working for 1 week a month.
-Leta Stetter Hollingworth wanted to prove this hypothesis and Edward L. Thorndike's theory, that women have lesser psychological and physical traits than men and were simply mediocre, incorrect.
-Hollingworth worked to prove differences were not from male genetic superiority, but from culture.
+Functional periodicity, the belief that women are mentally and physically impaired during menstruation, impacted women's rights because employers were less likely to hire them due to the belief they would be incapable of working for one week a month.
+Leta Stetter Hollingworth wanted to prove this hypothesis and Edward L. Thorndike's theory, that women have lesser psychological and physical traits than men and were simply mediocre, was incorrect.
+Hollingworth worked to prove that differences were not due to male genetic superiority but to culture.
 She also included the concept of women's impairment during menstruation in her research.
-She recorded both women and men performances on tasks (cognitive, perceptual, and motor) for three months.
+She recorded both women's and men's performances on tasks (cognitive, perceptual, and motor) for three months.
 No evidence was found of decreased performance due to a woman's menstrual cycle.
-She also challenged the belief intelligence is inherited and women here are intellectually inferior to men.
+She also challenged the belief that intelligence is inherited, and women are intellectually inferior to men.
 She stated that women do not reach positions of power due to the societal norms and roles they are assigned.
 As she states in her article, "Variability as related to sex differences in achievement: A Critique", the largest problem women have is the social order that was built due to the assumption women have less interests and abilities than men.
-To further prove her point, she completed another experiment with infants who have not been influenced by the environment of social norms, like the adult male getting more opportunities than women.
-She found no difference between infants besides size.
-After this research proved the original hypothesis wrong, Hollingworth was able to show there is no difference between the physiological and psychological traits of men and women, and women are not impaired during menstruation.
+To further prove her point, she conducted another experiment with infants who had not been influenced by social norms, such as the belief that adult men receive more opportunities than women.
+She found no differences among infants other than size.
+After this research contradicted the original hypothesis, Hollingworth showed that there is no difference between the physiological and psychological traits of men and women, and that women are not impaired during menstruation.

-The first half of the 1900s was filled with new theories and it was a turning point for women's recognition within the field of psychology.
+New theories emerged in the first half of the 1900s, marking a turning point in women's recognition in the field of psychology.
 In addition to the contributions made by Leta Stetter Hollingworth and Anna Freud, Mary Whiton Calkins invented the paired associates technique of studying memory and developed self-psychology.
 Karen Horney developed the concept of "womb envy" and neurotic needs.
 Psychoanalyst Melanie Klein impacted developmental psychology with her research of play therapy.
 These great discoveries and contributions were made during struggles of sexism, discrimination, and little recognition for their work.